Apple Pay

 Apple Pay Domain Verification

 Apple's Documentation for Apple Pay on the Web instructs you to create a Merchant Identifier, Payment Processing Certificate, and to Register your Domain through them.
-Tilled takes care of all of this on your behalf when you verify your Domain through our API using our Apple Domain Verification File.
+Tilled takes care of all of this on your behalf when you reach out to our Onboarding Team at [email protected].

 Verifying your Domain for Apple Pay